Measuring all the economic impacts of MS to aid resourcing

 3. Closely examine how access to the National Disability Insurance Scheme (NDIS) and the value of NDIS packages for people living with MS and their families can be improved;

-4. Create two specialised and free online courses (massive open online courses) to support carers and supporters of people living with MS, and to also provide information about the NDIS to improve knowledge and confidence for people with MS and their families and supporters;
+4. Create two specialised free online courses (massive open online courses; MOOC) to support carers and supporters of people living with MS, and to also provide information about the NDIS to improve knowledge and confidence for people with MS and their families and supporters;

-5. Supplement a health economics digital model that is being created by the Menzies MS Research Flagship in partnership with MS Australia.
-The findings of this project will help with increased resourcing for MS; and
+5. Improve a health economics digital model that is being created by the Menzies MS Research Flagship in partnership with MS Australia.
+The findings of this project may help in advocating for increased resourcing for MS; and

-6. Include as much information about societal impacts as possible in clinical trials to aid increased resourcing.
+6. Include as much information about societal costs as possible in clinical trials to support positive resource allocation decisions for people with MS and their carers.

 Progress